-I have spent the most part of three years travelling through Latin America and more often than not, "roughing it".
+I have spent the most part of three years traveling through Latin America and more often than not, "roughing it".
 Which means checking into to a hotel with a gym, or mapping out the closest Wholefoods is not an option.
 Staying fit & healthy on the road isn't always the easiest task, but here are my top tips for a healthy travel lifestyle:

 I am a BIG fan of the Nike Training App there are so many great workout options that don't require equipment, and it's FREE!